anyscale/madewithml.github.io/docs/courses/mlops/data-stack.md

 ## Transform

 Once we've extracted and loaded our data into, for example, a data warehouse, we'd normally need to transform the data so that it's compatible with standards.
 These transformations are different from the [preprocessing](preprocessing.md#transformations){:target="_blank"} we've seen before but are instead reflective of business logic that's agnostic to downstream applications.
-Common transformations include defining schemas and ensuring adherence (ex. [star schema](https://docs.microsoft.com/en-us/power-bi/guidance/star-schema){:target="_blank"}), filtering, cleaning and joining data across tables, etc. Additionally, many tools make it easy to transform the data directly inside our data warehouse and come with production functionality around version control, testing, documentation, etc.
+Common transformations include defining schemas and ensuring adherence (ex. [star schema](https://docs.microsoft.com/en-us/power-bi/guidance/star-schema){:target="_blank"}), filtering, cleaning and joining data across tables, etc. Additionally, many tools make it easy to transform the data directly inside our data warehouse and come with production functionality around version control, testing, documentation, packaging, etc.

 <div class="ai-center-all">
     <img width="450" src="/static/images/mlops/data-stack/transform.png" alt="data transform">